ktjkc/reflextrust/README.md

-# ✨ Structured Trust Architecture for Transparent Alignment (STRATA)
+# ✨ ReflexTrust - Structured Trust Architecture for Transparent Alignment

 > **Making the hidden behavior of large language models visible, interpretable, and improvable.**